-Once again I sit here with a vague idea running through mind, yet I have an uncertainty of just how I am going to transfer my thoughts onto the page.
+Once again I sit here with a vague idea running through my mind, yet I have an uncertainty of how I am going to transfer my thoughts onto the page.

-I do not view this predicament as a problem because this is one of my Ramblings, and the whole point of writing a Rambling is that I take a loose concept and start writing without any structured plan.
+I do not view this predicament as a problem because this is one of my Ramblings and, the whole point of writing a Rambling, is I take a loose concept and start writing without any structured plan.

-On good days the whole thing sort of stitches itself onto a passable tapestry of cohesive substance.
+On good days the whole thing sort of stitches itself into a passable tapestry of cohesive substance.

-Although I have often heard people say ‘I could write a book about’….. this or that, or ‘that would make a fantastic story’, I rarely, if ever, find that any of the people expressing such actually write a darned thing, about anything.
+Although, I have often heard people say ‘I could write a book about.. this or that’, or ‘that would make a fantastic story’, I rarely, if ever, find any of the people expressing such actually write a darned thing, about anything, ever.

-It is all too easy to say that such and such would make an interesting story, but far, far harder to actually write it and, I am not speaking of the technical aspects of Novel writing, but simply the act of putting pen to paper and jotting out more than a few paragraphs.
+It is all too easy to say such and such would make an interesting story, but far, far harder to write it and, I am not speaking of the technical aspects of creative prose, simply the act of putting pen to paper and jotting out more than a few paragraphs.

-In fact one of the most difficult things to do is to start writing that story, your story.
+In fact, one of the most difficult things to do is to start writing a story, your story.
 I have known people who have journals, diaries and vast libraries of notes, all ready to start writing their story.
-Ten years later those notes have vanished, the diaries are collecting dust in the loft, and the journals are long forgotten.
+Ten years later those notes have vanished, the diaries are collecting dust in the loft and the journals long forgotten.

-It is my love of writing, and by writing I mean actually transcribing words onto paper, (or in this modern world a computer screen); the more I write the more I need to write.
-The more I write the more I learn about writing, about words, syntax, and grammar.
+It is my love of writing and by writing, I mean actually transcribing words onto paper, (or in this modern world, onto a computer screen); the more I write, the more I need to write.
+The more I write, the more I learn about writing, about words, syntax and grammar.

-But most of all I learn about the pliability of words, how they can be moulded and shaped, crafted as a glassblower would fashion his works from the semi-molten liquid into goblets and vases.
-It is akin to a cabinet maker taking great lumps of raw wood, and carefully whittling and chiselling away until an intricately polished dresser stands proudly displayed.
+But most of all, I learn about the pliability of words, how they can be moulded and shaped, crafted as a glassblower would fashion his works from a semi-molten liquid into goblets and vases.
+It is akin to a cabinet maker taking great lumps of raw wood and, carefully whittling and chiselling away until an intricately polished dresser stands proudly displayed.

-Words can be shaped and formed in a million and more ways too, they are the raw materials of a writer’s art, the basic building blocks for wordsmiths, the elemental ingredient of the author’s labour.
+Words can be shaped and formed in a million and more ways, they are the basic raw materials of a writer’s art, the fundamental building blocks for wordsmiths, the elemental ingredient of the author’s labour.

 Now is the time to clamber into the loft and bring those diaries into the daylight, time to dust off your old journals and to recall your history.
-Now is the time to sharpen your quill, your pencil, or charge up that laptop and start to write that story you have within.
+Now is the time to sharpen your quill, your pencil, or charge up that laptop and start to write the story you have within yourself.

 I shall leave you with this wonderful quotation from ‘I know why the caged bird sings’ by Maya Angelou,